Funeral scheduled for detective who fought for Sept. 11 fund

 NEW YORK (AP) — A funeral will be held Wednesday for a former New York City police detective who was a leader in the fight for the Sept.
-11 Victims Compensation Fund.
+11 Victim Compensation Fund.

 Detective Luis Alvarez appeared with former “Daily Show” host Jon Stewart last month to plead with Congress to extend the compensation fund.

-Note: This story has been corrected to reflect that “Victim” in the proper name “Sept.
-11 Victim Compensation Fund” is singular, not plural.